dward2/BME547/Assignments/UnitTestingCIAssignment.md

 * Feature branches have passing GitHub Action tests (both unit tests and PEP-8 style checks) before merging into main.
 * Presence and content of README.md  (for this assignment, you do not need to provide user instructions.
-At a minimum, include author information and a brief description/purpose of the code)
+At a minimum, include author information, a brief description/purpose of the code, and a link to your design document.)